Why everyone’s talking about hydrogen

 How much hydrogen will we need?

-What are the respective costs of different production methods?
+What are the respective costs of these different production methods?

 Today, renewable hydrogen is a lot more expensive than fossil fuel hydrogen.
 However, this is expected to change, and by 2030 renewable hydrogen should cross over and become the cheapest method of production, at which point there is really no need to persist with alternative production methods.
 The situation is very similar to where electric vehicles (EVs) and renewable energy itself were 5-10 years ago.

+The chart below compares the costs of ‘blue’ hydrogen (made from natural gas) at different gas prices to renewable hydrogen.
 While very cheap gas with carbon capture and storage might still be slightly cheaper than solar produced hydrogen in 2030, the difference will be fairly small.
-There are also others who forecast renewable hydrogen costs to fall faster.
+There are also others who forecast renewable hydrogen costs to fall faster than this.

 How big could the market for green hydrogen be?

-The costs of renewable derived hydrogen are going to fall dramatically, driven by economies of scale and the ever falling costs of renewables, and this makes it quite likely that green hydrogen will overwhelm fossil-derived hydrogen in 10 years' time.
+The costs of renewable derived hydrogen are going to fall dramatically as shown above, driven by economies of scale and the ever falling costs of renewables, and this makes it quite likely, in our view, that green hydrogen will overwhelm fossil-derived hydrogen in 10 years' time.
 Given that green hydrogen is only 1% of the hydrogen market today, the potential is huge.
 In a blue sky scenario, taking 100% share of a market that will be 8x larger means that green hydrogen production would be 800x larger than it is today in 2050!

 What will be the investment consequences of this transition?